1959 Gatwick Turkish Airlines Viscount crash

 On 17 February 1959, a Turkish Airlines Vickers Viscount Type 793 (registration TC-SEV) on an international charter flight from Esenboğa International Airport in Ankara, Turkey, to London Heathrow Airport diverted to London Gatwick Airport, United Kingdom due to heavy fog.
-It was carrying the Turkish prime minister and a party of government officials.
+It was carrying the Turkish prime minister, Adnan Menderes, and a party of government officials.
 The Viscount crashed in a wood 3 miles (4.8 km) from the threshold of Gatwick runway during its final approach to land in extensive fog.
 Five of the eight crew and nine of the 16 passengers died in the crash.
 The prime minister was among the ten survivors.

 Flight

 Turkish Prime Minister Adnan Menderes, accompanied by a Turkish delegation, was on his way to the British capital to sign the London Agreement on the Cyprus issue with British Prime Minister Harold Macmillan and Greek Prime Minister Constantine Karamanlis, which gave the three sides the right to intervene in Cyprus in case peace was broken by any of the parties.